ManishGovind/manishgovind.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"

 ---
-I am a first-year PhD student in Computer Science at the University of North Carolina at Charlotte, under the guidance of [Dr. Srijan Das](https://srijandas07.github.io/) and co advised by [Dr. Ahmed Helmy](https://sites.google.com/uncc.edu/helmy/home) .Prior to this,  I received a master’s degree in Computer Science from UNC Charlotte and a bachelor’s degree in Computer Science from MNIT Jaipur.
+I am a first-year PhD student in Computer Science at the University of North Carolina at Charlotte, under the guidance of [Dr. Srijan Das](https://srijandas07.github.io/) and co advised by [Dr. Ahmed Helmy](https://sites.google.com/uncc.edu/helmy/home).
+Prior to this, I received a master’s degree in Computer Science from UNC Charlotte and a bachelor’s degree in Computer Science from MNIT Jaipur.
 My research interests lie at the intersection of computer vision, Robot Learning, and Multimodal AI.

 <!-- My passion for research was ignited during my master’s program, where I actively contributed to several conferences.   -->